 Here are the vintage ornaments and the new ornaments that have been aged to look vintage.

 Note: You will notice that some ornaments age easier than others.
 When wiping off the excess mixture from the ornaments, be cautious to rub gently until you see how the ornament reacts to the mod podge.
-You can see that the green ornaments lost more of the color than the gold and blue.
-If I had rubbed vigorously, I could have removed most of the color.
+You can see that the green decorations lost more color than the gold and blue.
+I could have removed most of the color if I had rubbed it vigorously.

 Vintage and Aged Together

-Here is a mix of actual vintage ornaments with the aged ones and it is hard to tell the difference.
+Here is a mix of vintage ornaments with faux aged ones, and it is hard to tell the difference.

-In addition, here is a Easy 2 Step method to Flock a Christmas Tree.
+In addition, here is an Easy 2 Step method to Flock a Christmas Tree.

-This is such an easy project and I hope you give it a try.
-Another easy project is how to make a dried fruit and herb garland.
+This is such an easy project, and I hope you try it.
+Another easy project is how to make a dried fruit and herb garland and napkin decoupage ornaments.

 Thanks so much for stopping by today.
 I look forward to sharing my next adventure with you.